 ActionAid Australia

-This investment supports (i) the establishment of a Pacific Women Mediators Network (PWMN), and (ii) strengthened civil society engagement on WPS in Asia-Pacific and the Great Lakes region in Africa.
+This investment supports (i) the establishment of a Pacific Women Mediators Network (PWMN), and (ii) strengthened civil society engagement on Women Peace and Security (WPS) in Asia-Pacific and the Great Lakes region in Africa.

 The PWMN will provide regional actors with women mediators and negotiators, coordinated by the Shifting the Power Coalition.
 Activities include:

-- development of a knowledge management platform to support advocacy and action on WPS in the Pacific; and
+- development of a knowledge management platform to support advocacy and action on WPS in the Pacific

 - establishment of channels for the PWMN to engage with national and regional actors through convening of meetings.